11 Reasons Why YouTube Was Able to Support 100 Million Video Views a Day With Only 9 Engineers

 Consider subscribing to get simplified case studies delivered straight to your inbox:

 My latest favorite post is the Realtime Chat Client and Server Challenge by.
 His newsletter aims at upskilling software engineers through real-world coding challenges.
 So, consider subscribing to his weekly newsletter Coding Challenges.
-Disclaimer: I put a referral link.
-Because I'd love to appear on his leaderboard.

 Word-of-mouth referrals like yours help this community grow - Thank you.